Luna moth: Description

 Eggs, attached in small groups to undersides of leaves, are mottled white and brown, slightly oval, and roughly 1.5 millimeters in diameter.
 Larvae are primarily green, with sparse hairs.
 The first instar, emerging from the egg, reaches a length of 6-8 mm, the second 9-10 mm, the third 12-16 mm and the fourth 23-26 mm.
 The fifth (final) instar grows to approximately 70-90 mm in length.
 Small, colorful dots - yellow or magenta - may line the sides of the fourth and fifth instars.
 The larvae may take on a reddish-brown color just prior to cocooning.
 Fifth-instar larvae descend to the ground and use silk to bind dead leaves around the cocoon.

 The imagoes (winged, sexually mature), often referred to as adult moths, emerge from the pupae with the wings small, crumpled and held close to the body.
 Over several hours the wings will enlarge to full size.
 Wingspan is typically 8–11.5 cm, and in rare instances as much as 17.78 cm.
 Females and males are similar in size and appearance: green wings, eyespots on both forewings and hind wings, and long, sometimes somewhat twisted tails extending from the back edge of the hindwings.
 Bodies are white and hairy.
 Adults have vestigial mouthparts and do not feed.
-Energy is from fat stores created while a caterpillar.
+All energy required for reproduction is released from fat stores from the caterpillar.
 The forward edge of the forewing is dark-colored and thick, tapering in thickness from the thorax to the wing tip.
 Its color can range from maroon to brown.
 The eyespots, one per wing, are oval in shape on the forewings and round on the hindwings.
 Each eyespot can have arcs of black, blue, red, yellow, green or white.
 The eyespots are thought to confuse potential predators.

 There are some sex-determined and regional differences in appearance.
 Females will have a larger abdomen compared to males because it contains 200-400 eggs.
-Both sexes have antennae, but on the male, much longer and wider.
+Both sexes have antennae, but the male's are much longer and wider.
 Wing color is blue-green in the north and for the overwintering generation in the central and southern states; second and third generation wing color has more of a yellow-green tint.

 Etymology

 Described and named Phalena plumata caudata by James Petiver in 1700, this was the first North American saturniid to be reported in the insect literature.
-The initial Latin name, which roughly translates to "brilliant, feather tail", was replaced when Carl Linnaeus described the species in 1758 in the tenth edition of Systema Naturae, and renamed it Phalaena luna, later Actias luna, with luna derived from Luna, the Roman moon goddess.
+The initial Latin name, which roughly translates to "brilliant feather tail", was replaced when Carl Linnaeus described the species in 1758 in the tenth edition of Systema Naturae, and renamed it Phalaena luna, later Actias luna, with luna derived from Luna, the Roman moon goddess.
 The common name became "Luna moth".
 Several other North American giant silk moths were also given species names after Roman or Greek mythology.